gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 ---

 The P/ECE was a Japan-only handheld/mobile gaming console released in late-2001.
 It was created by Aquaplus, a company better known for visual novels, so it carries with it a specific oddball charm.
-The [official website](https://aquaplus.jp/piece/) is still up!
+After 20 years I find it heart-warming to see that the [official website](https://aquaplus.jp/piece/) is still online!

 ![Aquaplus P/ECE](/images/posts/piece.jpg " Aquaplus P/ECE, launch edition")
 {:.tofigure}